richardjj27/RJVMMetaMove/README.md

 # RJVMMetaMove

-The project contains three scripts and one module containing four functions.
+The project contains three wrapper scripts for the module containing four functions.

 ## *ExportHosts.ps1*
 Create a report in Excel for all VM hosts from multiple vCenter servers as listed in VCList.csv.

-- `$WorkingFolder` - The path of where your export will go.
+- `$WorkingFolder` - The path of where your export will go.<br>
-- `$XLOutputs` - A CSV list of fields to be exported, their order and formatting.
+- `$XLOutputs` - A CSV list of fields to be exported, their order and formatting.<br>
-- `$XLOutputFile` - Name and location of output files.
+- `$XLOutputFile` - Name and location of output files.<br>
 - `$VCenterList` - List of vCenter servers to be processed.
-The script will authenticate to all of these.
+The script will authenticate to all of these.<br>

 ## *ExportVMs.ps1*
 Create a report in Excel for all VM guests from multiple vCenter servers as listed in VCList.csv.

-- `$WorkingFolder` - The path of where your export will go.
+- `$WorkingFolder` - The path of where your export will go.<br>
-- `$XLOutputs` - A CSV list of fields to be exported, their order and formatting.
+- `$XLOutputs` - A CSV list of fields to be exported, their order and formatting.<br>
-- `$XLOutputFile` - Name and location of output file.
+- `$XLOutputFile` - Name and location of output file.<br>
 - `$VCenterList` - List of vCenter servers to be processed.
-The script will authenticate to all of these.
+The script will authenticate to all of these.<br>

 ## *MigrateVMs.ps1*
 Migrate a list of VMs from one cluster to another (including cross vCenter) preserving tags and custom attributes.

-- `$WorkingFolder` - The path of where your output and logs will go, plus your list of servers to be migrated.
+- `$WorkingFolder` - The path of where your output and logs will go, plus your list of servers to be migrated.<br>
-- `$LogFile` - Output log file.
+- `$LogFile` - Migration log file.<br>
-- `$VCenterList` -   The script will authenticate to all of these.
+- `$VCenterList` -   The script will authenticate to all of these.<br>
 - `$VMListFile` - CSV list of VMs to be moved.
-(SourceVM,TargetVMHost,TargetNetwork,TargetDatastore)
+(SourceVM,TargetVMHost,TargetNetwork,TargetDatastore)<br>

 ## *RJVMMetaDataMove.psm1*
 ### *Get-RJVMMetaData*